 Happy dance!
 Today is another fun Furniture Fixer Upper day, where my blogger friends and I get together to share some DIY fun with you.
-I’m taking the back-burner and letting my oldest son, Mr. I take the helm as he shares with you how he updated with vintage Broyhill Saga dresser.
+However, today I’m taking the backburner and letting my oldest son, Mr. I take the helm.
+He shares with you how he updated with vintage mid-century Broyhill Saga dresser.
 Isn’t it cool?

 I actually had an exact match to this set in a tallboy chest which was a custom request by a client.
-You can see how it was updated HERE.
+However, you can see how it was updated HERE.
 Not only has this style has always caught my eye for the lines, but also those carved and etched star designs on the front and mirror.

 - Just the Woods

 - Petticoat Junktion

 - Confessions of a Serial DIYer

 Michele Branham says

 The paint and stain combo look great!
 I just started using Dixie Belle paint and have loooooved it!
 It goes on so well, especially with my Zibra paintbrushes.

 Sweet to hear.
 It’s easy to love as it works so well with any style and even in your home.